bctnry/cursed-blog-app/README.md

 ### how to add user?

-1. Compile the bcrypt builder.
+1. Compile the bcrypt helper.
 2. Generate the hash for the password you're going to use for the user.
-3. Edit ~./db/users.rec~ and add the following:
+3. Edit `./db/users.rec` and add the following:

 ```rec
 Username: {username}